-The Committee reviews the internal audit function of the Company, including the independence and authority of its reporting obligations, the proposed audit plans for the coming year and the coordination of such plans with the Auditor.
-The Company's Internal Controls Analyst provides the internal audit function and has an indirect reporting line to the Audit Committee and a direct reporting line to the CEO for internal control reporting purposes.
-The Internal Controls Analyst provides objective assurance services regarding the effectiveness of management's internal controls and procedures and consulting services designed to add value and improve the organization's operations.
-The CEO, with the assistance of the Internal Controls Analyst, presents the Company's annual risk-based audit plan to the Audit Committee and periodically reports results of internal audit activities.
+The Committee reviews the internal audit function of the Company, including the independence and authority of its reporting obligations, the proposed audit plans for the coming year, and the coordination of such plans with the Auditor.
+The Company's Financial Reporting Accountant provides the internal audit function and has an indirect reporting line to the Audit Committee and a direct reporting line to the CEO for internal control reporting purposes.
+The Financial Reporting Accountant provides objective assurance services regarding the effectiveness of management's internal controls, business processes, and consulting services designed to add value and improve the organization's operations.
+The CEO, with the assistance of the Financial Reporting Accountant, presents the Company's annual risk-based audit plan to the Audit Committee and periodically reports results of internal control monitoring activities.

 The Committee appoints and annually evaluates the performance of the Company's Auditor and aids the members of the Board of Directors in fulfilling their oversight functions of the financial reporting practices and financial statements of the Company.
 It is not the duty of the Committee, however, to plan or conduct audits or to determine whether the Company's financial statements are complete and accurate and are in accordance with U.S. generally accepted accounting principles.
-The Company's Auditor is responsible for planning and conducting audits of the financial statements and internal controls over financial reporting; the Company's management is responsible for preparing the financial statements, designing and assessing the effectiveness of internal control over financial reporting, and determining whether the Company's financial statements are complete and accurate and in accordance with U.S. generally accepted accounting principles and applicable laws and regulations.
+Rather, the Company's Auditor is responsible for planning and conducting audits of the financial statements and internal controls over financial reporting; the Company's management is responsible for preparing the financial statements, designing and assessing the effectiveness of internal control over financial reporting, and determining whether the Company's financial statements are complete and accurate and in accordance with U.S. generally accepted accounting principles and applicable laws and regulations.